Amazon Prime Air: United States regulations and testing under waiver program

 In the FAA Modernization and Reform Act of 2012, Congress issued the Federal Aviation Administration a deadline of September 30, 2015 to accomplish a "safe integration of civil unmanned aircraft systems into the national airspace system."
 In August 2016 commercial use of UAV technology was legalized by the United States Congress.

 In March 2015, the FAA granted Amazon permission to begin U.S. testing of a prototype under a waiver to the then regulations.
 Amazon reported that the vehicle cleared for use was obsolete.
 In April 2015, the FAA allowed Amazon to begin testing current models.
 In the interim, Amazon had begun testing at a Canadian site close to the United States border.

-Current U.S. regulations required drones fly no higher than 400 ft.
+As of 2023, U.S. FAA Part 107 regulations required drones fly no higher than 400 ft.
 (122 m), no faster than 100 mph (161 km/h), and remain within the pilot's line of sight.
 Amazon has stated it intends to move towards operating above 200 ft.
 (61 m) and beneath 500 ft.
 (152 m).
 Amazon has stated it plans to fly drones weighing up to 55 lbs.
 (25 kg) within a 10 mi (16 km) radius of its warehouses, at speeds of up to 50 mph (80.5 km/h) with packages weighing up to 5 lbs.
 (2.26 kg) in tow.

 In June 2019, the FAA granted Amazon Prime Air a Special Airworthiness Certificate for training and research of its MK27 drone.
 In August 2020, the company received an FAA Part 135 air carrier certificate.
 The same year, Amazon began trials in several rural areas in Oregon and California, which were still ongoing as of April 2022, with about 30 different products available for delivery.